 I was invited for an interview.
 Can I bring updated materials (résumé, transcripts, letters of recommendation, etc.) to the interview?

 We use the Centralized Application Service for Physician Assistants (CASPA) program to keep all of your application documents in one secure online location.
 We will not accept any documents on the interview day.
 Please do not submit documents directly to the program unless requested.

-With over 2000 applicants for 45 seats, the applicant pool is deep and competitive and most programs do not have the time or staffing to give applicants who did not meet their criteria feedback about how to improve their application.
-We do not offer specific advice for applicants; however, if you look at the average matriculant to PA school in 2014, you can get an idea of what a competitive applicant looks like.
-For that year, the average matriculant applied to 5 programs, interviewed at 2 programs, had a BS degree in chemistry or biology, a GPA of 3.58, 3000 hours of health care experience involving direct patient care, and variable volunteer work.
-(PAEA, 2014).
-Every program has certain things they are looking for, so there is not any one thing to focus on but you will want to be competitive with those that are matriculating and pay attention to the program mission.
+With over 2,000 applicants for 45 seats, the applicant pool is deep and competitive and most programs do not have the time or staffing to give applicants who did not meet their criteria feedback about how to improve their application.
+We do not offer specific advice for applicants; however, if you look at the average matriculant to PA school in 2018, you can get an idea of what a competitive applicant looks like.
+The average matriculant had a BS degree in biology or health sciences, a GPA of 3.6, 4,453 hours of health care experience involving direct patient care, and variable volunteer work.
+(PAEA, 2018).
+Every program has certain things they are looking for, so there is not any solitary thing to focus on, but you will want to be competitive with those that are matriculating and pay attention to the program mission.
 You may also want to consult our matriculant data.

 Is there an alternate list for acceptance?

 With a robust and highly competitive applicant pool, we are unable to accept every qualified applicant.
 An alternate list of applicants will be selected during class selection in September.
 Applicants will be notified of their alternate status no later than September 15th.
 The alternate list is ranked, however, the rankings are not public and will not be shared.
 Alternates may be offered a seat in the class up until February 1.